dustlang/cargo/src/doc/src/reference/config.md

 be defined by environment variables.
 Descriptions below indicate which keys support environment variables.

-In addition to the system above, Cargo recognizes a few other specific [environment variables][env].
+In addition to the system above, Payload recognizes a few other specific [environment variables][env].

 ### Config-relative paths